-- (I) use designated student parking areas.
+- (k) seek to have queries, concerns, and complaints addressed via the appropriate channels in a timely manner.
+In-course matters should first be brought to the attention of the tutor or lecturer.
+If unresolved, students may, either by themselves or as a group, take the matter to the Head of the Academy concerned and subsequently to the Dean; - (I) use designated student parking areas.
 Students are not usually allowed access to the Faculty's car parks, however, students who have a physical disability or otherwise unable to use the University car park because of a medical condition may apply to the Faculty Office for a special permit; and - (m) adhere to the Faculty's non-smoking policy in buildings or other enclosed areas.